By some accounts, there’s only so much tinkering you can do to Jira Service Management.

 2. When self-service is a priority

 Every IT leader’s dream is a reduced request load in the form of fewer customer requests.
-Apps like Refined are a means to this end with features like extended search functionality and a Page Builder that help you proactively address frequent requests by making it easy for users to help themselves.
+Apps like Refined Sites are a means to this end with features like extended search functionality and landing pages that help you proactively address frequent requests by making it easy for users to help themselves.

-Layouts and modules allow for a high degree of customization on-page, so admins can place the most helpful content prominently on the page to grab the user’s attention—and enable them to help themselves in the process.
+Landing pages allow for a high degree of customization, so admins can place the most helpful content prominently on the page to grab the user’s attention—and enable them to help themselves in the process.

-Explore these features on our cloud demo site.
+Explore these features on this cloud intranet demo site.

 3. When your solution is global